zliu41/CIPs/CIP-plutus-modules/README.md

 ### Implementation Plan
 TODO: A plan to meet the criteria or N/A
 ## Categories
-?
-I'm unsure whether this is a Plutus CIP or a Ledger CIP.
+This is both a Plutus and a Ledger CIP.
 ## Versioning
 ## References
 ## Appendices